-- To merge two BSTs into one, we work as follows. - First, we delete the root of the first BST and insert it into the second BST using root insertion. - This operation gives us two subtrees with keys known to be smaller than this root, and two subtrees with keys known to be larger than this root. - We recursively combine the former pair to be the left subtree of the root and the latter to be the right subtree of the root.
+- Let us now present an algorithm that merges two BSTs into one BST.
+The algorithm is as follows. - First, we delete the root of the first BST and insert it into the second BST using root insertion. - This operation gives us two subtrees with keys known to be smaller than this root, and two subtrees with keys known to be larger than this root. - We recursively combine the former pair to be the left subtree of the root and the latter to be the right subtree of the root.